SnoringCatGames/surfacer/README.md

 - The iteration...
   - Create the origin and destination constraints.
   - Create the vertical step (base some state off of origin and destination constraints).
+    - Calculating the vertical step up-front, enables us to determine the times for each constraint and step in the movement.
+This in turn, makes horizontal calculations (especially relating to min/max velocity) easier.
   - Try to calculate a movement trajectory from the start constraint to the end constraint.
   - If the end constraint is out of reach, return null.
   - If the movement constraint did not collide with any intermediate surfaces, return the valid movement.
   - Else, if there was a collision:
     - Calculate new intermediate constraints along either edge of the collided surface.
     - For each of these new constraints:
-      - Calculate the time for passing through the constraint.
+      - Calculate the time for passing through the constraint (using vertical step state).
-      - Calculate the direction of movement through the constraint.
+      - Calculate the direction of movement through the constraint (according to the direction of travel from the previous constraint or according to the direction of the surface).
-      - Calculate the min and max possible x-velocity when the movement passes through this constraint (this is based off of the actual x-velocity from the previous constraint, as well as the time and distance between constraints).
+      - Calculate the min and max possible x-velocity when the movement passes through this constraint (this is based off of the min and max x-velocity from the next constraint, as well as the time and distance from the current constraint to the next constraint).
       - Calculate the actual x-velocity for movement through the constraint (aka, the step-start x-velocity for the corresponding movement step).
 - When backtracking on jump height:
   - The destination constraint is first updated to support a new jump height that would allow for a previously-out-of-reach intermediate constraint to also be reached.